 The road continues along the western edge of Lake Ohau.
 Once past the lodge and ski area turnoff, the road narrows and turns to good gravel.
 Further down the lake is a small bush reserve, which is a pleasant place to stop and admire the lake shore amidst the trees.
 It's a great picnic spot too, assuming you've brought everything you need.

 I did just that, soaking up the tranquility of a pristine glacial lake with the feeling that I was seeing it pretty much as the first human to go there would have seen it.
 Well, not quite - there's less forest than there once was, and some sheep paddocks south of the lake, although these aren't visible from the lake shore.
 But compared with most big lakes Ohau has an untouched feel to it.

 So why don't more people go to Lake Ohau?
 The bulk of tourists passing through are on the long journey between Christchurch and Wanaka or Queenstown.
 Though not far from the main road, a side trip to Lake Ohau and back is a significant detour in what is already a long drive.
 Especially for those who have just passed some big lakes and don't want to go out of their way to see another one.

-If you're travelling independantly with the luxury of time to explore, you'll share Lake Ohau with just a scattering of fishermen, hlkers or skiers - or maybe nobody else at all.
+If you're travelling independently with the luxury of time to explore, you'll share Lake Ohau with just a scattering of fishermen, hikers or skiers - or maybe nobody else at all.